cal-overflow/security-system/README.md

 #### 6) Viewing the Security System website:
   By default, the flask server (`webserver.py`) runs on port `8000`.
 You can view the website by visiting `http://serverIP:8000` on your browser, where `serverIP` is the local IP address of the machine acting as the Server.

-  If you are trying to view the server from an outside network, then you will have to use the public IP address of the server, and might have to deal with some port forwarding.
+  If you are trying to view the server from an outside network, then you will have to use the public IP address of the server, and might have to deal with some advanced networking.
 If that is the case, you may want to consider [port forwarding](https://en.wikipedia.org/wiki/Port_forwarding) and learning about [static vs. dynamic IP addresses](https://support.google.com/fiber/answer/3547208?hl=en).